Live Exploration of Dynamic Rings: Ring exploration in

-\begin{theorem} Two agents executing Algorithm {\sc {\sf PT}BoundWithChirality} in the {\sf PT} model with a known upper bound $N$ on the size of the ring and with chirality will explore the ring using at most $O(N^2)$ edge traversals.
-Furthermore, one agent explicitly terminates, while the other either terminates or it waits perpetually on a port. \end{theorem} \begin{proof} First we prove exploration.
-Note that variable {\em tSL} maintains (after the first bounce) the total distance traveled left from the initial position.
-Hence, if either $Esteps$ or {\em tSL} exceeds $N$, the ring has been explored.
-The only non-trivial case is the termination due to $rightSteps \geq leftSteps ]$ condition.
+\begin{theorem} Two agents executing Algorithm\\ {\sc {\sf PT}BoundWithChirality} in the {\sf PT} model with chirality and a known upper bound $N$ on the size of the ring will explore the ring using at most $O(N^2)$ edge traversals.
+Furthermore, one agent explicitly terminates, while the other either terminates or it waits perpetually on a port. \end{theorem}

+\begin{proof} We first prove exploration.
+Note that, by definition of $\vTnodes$, if it exceeds $N$, the ring has been explored.
+The only non-trivial case to consider is termination due to the condition: $\mathit{rightSteps} \geq \mathit{leftSteps}$.

+Let us first consider the case when where agent $b$ terminates after it bounces on agent $a$ blocked on edge $e$ at round $r$, then changes direction on a missing edge and finally catches $a$ again terminating.

-Note that if agent $a$ stayed at the same place while $b$ bounced off it, reversed direction on a blocked edge and returned to $a$, $b$ must have bounced on the same edge on which $a$ had been blocked (otherwise the {\sf PT} condition would have ensured passive transport of $a$).
-However, in such a case the ring has been explored.
-If $rightsteps < leftSteps$ then, since $a$ and $b$ were moving in opposite direction after the last bounce of $b$, this could have happened only if $a$ and $b$ crossed each other, i.e. they have explored the ring after the last bounce of $b$.
+If $a$ stayed in the same port during all this process, then $b$ would have visited the other side of $e$ (otherwise the {\sf PT} condition would have ensured passive transport of $a$).
+In such a case the ring has been explored.

+If $a$ moved after round $r$, two different scenarios are possible: \begin{itemize} \item $(i)$ $a$ crosses $b$ while $b$ is in \sBounce state, this implies that $a$ and $b$ explored the ring.

+\item $(ii)$ $a$ bounced on $b$ while $b$ was in \sReverse, $a$ traverses $e$ in state \sBounce, and $a$ goes back in state \sReverse.
+It is clear that also in this case the ring has been explored: the portion between $e$ and the node where $a$ bounced on $b$ has been explored by $b$, and the other portion by $a$. \end{itemize}

 We now have to show that at least one agent terminates.
-If the adversary keeps an edge perpetually removed, eventually the algorithm terminates due to condition $rightsteps = leftSteps$.
-Moreover, if an agent is not blocked in its traversal it will eventually do $N$ steps leading to termination.
-The only possibility that we need to analyze is if $a$ is blocked on edge $e_0$, $b$ bounces first on edge $e_0$, then on edge $e_x$ and, when $b$ catches on $a$, it holds that $rightSteps < leftSteps$.
-When this happens, both $a$ and $b$ have done at least one step further to the left.
-Therefore, reiterating this case we will eventually have $tSL > N$ for one of the two.
-If an agent terminates, the other one cannot bounce to the right.
-Hence, it will either terminate due to exceeding $N$ left moves, or will be perpetually blocked on a port and the last part of the theorem holds.
+If the adversary keeps an edge perpetually removed, eventually the algorithm terminates due to condition $\mathit{rightSteps} = \mathit{leftSteps}$.
+Moreover, if an agent is not blocked in its traversal, it will eventually do $N$ steps leading to termination.